ianozsvald/chess_llm_2026/README.md

 # 20251223

-`model = 'deepseek/deepseek-v3.1-terminus'` likes to write explanations, it can't just give a move.
+* `model = 'deepseek/deepseek-v3.1-terminus'` likes to write explanations, it can't just give a move.
 It also writes e.g. e4-e5 or **e7e6**
+* model llama 4 scout - plays what looks like a sensible move but it doesn't wrap it in ``` !
+* model glm 4.7 - seems to play ok

 ## 20251217